Student Emergency Fund

-Only undergraduate students are eligible for Student Emergency Fund grants.
+Both undergraduate and graduate students are eligible for Student Emergency Fund grants.
 Grants from the Student Emergency Fund (SEF) are not intended to offset long-term or ongoing expenses (e.g., tuition, rent, car payments) but to help students manage short-term, unanticipated, or emergency needs.
 Examples of such needs include but are not limited to expenses associated with:

 - Medical, dental, or mental health emergencies

 - Recovery from natural disasters, fire, or other unanticipated events

 - Immediate transportation needs (car repair, travel for family crisis)

 - Housing emergencies (loss of housing, housing safety concerns)